-Lunches are made by the chef in the morning and includes a variety of tasty snacks.
+Lunches are made by the chef in the morning and include a variety of tasty snacks.
 To allow more time for skiing, lunch is eaten in the snowcat between runs.
-For après ski there is always a delicious appetizer prepared to tide you over until dinner is served.
+For après ski, there is always a delicious appetizer prepared to tide you over until dinner is served.

-Our mini-retail shop contains a variety of high-quality ski wear, including hoodies, fleece pullovers, base layers, toques, stanley’s, hats, and a selection of stylish casual wear for men and women.
+Sauna coming soon!
+Our mini-retail shop contains a variety of high-quality ski wear, including hoodies, fleece pullovers, base layers, toques, Stanley's, hats, and a selection of stylish casual wear for men and women.